5G-MAG/rt-5gms-application-function/README.md

 The source example configuration file can be found in `~/rt-5gms-application-function/src/5gmsaf/msaf.yaml`.

+Also see the [Configuring the Application Function](https://github.com/5G-MAG/rt-5gms-application-function/wiki/Configuring-the-Application-Function) wiki page for details on configuration.

 ## Testing

 See the section on [Testing](https://github.com/5G-MAG/rt-5gms-application-function/wiki/Developing-and-Contributing#testing) in the wiki.